Ultimately mastering yoga comes down to learning to breathe. It is the breath that can help you push past your current state to improving your health.

 My first big aha moment came about a month into doing yoga pretty regularly.
 (I’ve told you before I’m pretty competitive so I started going 4-5x a week convinced I could master this strange, sweaty, art!)
 One day as I was huffing and puffing, mentally begging the teacher to open the door, I heard the teacher say, “Relax, let it go, just breath.
 Long slow inhales, long slow exhales.”
 The teacher was giving me the answer EVERY CLASS at least 50x!!
 How had I never heard this before?!?
 I must have done 20+ classes and I hadn’t heard this message yet.
 That was the day my yoga practice started to improve.
 I started hearing all kinds of new cues I had been tuning at before and slowly but surely my tight hamstrings were starting to lock in Pada-Hastasana.
 I could touch my forehead to the floor in between my feet, and on a good day I had become inches away from doing the standing splits!!
 CRAZY!!!

 Once I got over what yoga did for me, I began to talk to other people in my class and hear where they came from.
 Their stories were way cooler than mine.
 Bikram yoga helped people conquer addiction, avoid back surgery, stop numbness in limbs, aid in weight loss, the stories were endless.
+You do can have other type of surgeries for example you can contact a plastic surgeon Sydney has to get all your inquires resolve.

 How Does Bikram Yoga Do this?